MASSHUU12/program-runner/README.md

     "Title": "main",
     "Programs": [
       {
-        "Name": "Program 1",
+        "Name": "Program 1", // Optional
-        "Path": "path/to/program1", // Path to the program, program from PATH or a command "Args": "arguments for program 1",
-        "Elevated": true // Run with elevated privileges },
+        "Run": "path/to/program1", // Path to the program, program from PATH or a command "Args": "arguments for program 1", // Optional "Elevated": true // Run with elevated privileges, optional },
       {
-        "Name": "Program 2",
         "Path": "path/to/program2",
         "Args": "arguments for program 2"
       },
       {
         "Name": "Command 1",
         "Path": "command",
-        "Args": "command arguments"
       }
     ]
   }